maxbundscherer/a-sdr/docs/index.md

 I am starting with publishing ft8-signal maps received with my loop antenna.
 The setup is based on GNU Radio & self-developed tools/software in Python and C++. **New data is automatically published every two hours**.

-Timestamps are specified in UTC. **Currently, ft8 data collecting is disabled.
-I am trying to receive wefax**.
+Timestamps are specified in UTC. **Ft8 data collecting was disabled at 30.03.2021.
+I tried to receive wefax**.

 ## Maps